knobs-dials/phplatex/README.md

 - Won't work on safe-mode PHP  (common enough on cheap shared hosting)
 - Fails on TeX that is more than one page.
   Should not bother you for most things that are inline.
-  Workaround: use \small or \footnotesize and a larger DPI setting.
+  Sometimes-workaround: use \small or \footnotesize and a larger DPI setting.
   TODO: think about better fixes.
 - Image conversion can fail for very large images  (hence the DPI cap)
 - I cannot guarantee this is safe from a security standpoint -- in theory it's mostly fine, but TeX *is* a full-fledged language.